 That said, a B2B loyalty program can be your secret weapon.
 Not only does it help in boosting customer retention and loyalty, but it also helps in strengthening your business’s relationships with your channel partners.

-In this article, we’re sharing some tips and strategies on how to create an effective B2B incentive and loyalty program for your B2B company.
+In this article, we’re sharing some tips and strategies on how to create an effective B2B loyalty program for your B2B company.

 1. Customization Is Key